By Steven Krolak

 “I am so proud of how these students represented IU Southeast,” said Elizabeth Reisz, lecturer in finance and faculty advisor for the team.
 “They worked incredibly hard and did everything in their means to write and present their best work.”

-This year’s addition of the annual event brought together seven teams from IU Southeast, the University of Louisville, Berea College, Centre College, and the University of Kentucky.
+This year’s edition of the annual event brought together seven teams from IU Southeast, the University of Louisville, Berea College, Centre College, and the University of Kentucky.

 The CFA Research Challenge is an annual event organized by the CFA Institute, a global association of investment professionals that sets the standard for excellence in the industry for chartered financial analysts (CFAs).